c3g/GenPipes/bfx/report/AmpliconSeq.qiime.md

 #### OTU picking

-Demultiplexed and quality filtered sequences from pre-processing step are clustered into OTUs using [Sumaclust]\ [@sumaclust].
+Demultiplexed and quality filtered sequences from pre-processing step are clustered into OTUs using [Uclust]\ [@uclust].
 An OTU (Operational Taxonomic Unit) is formed based on sequence identity: the identity threshold defined is **$similarity$**.
 De novo OTU picking was performed to cluster sequences based on levels of pairwise sequence identity.

 After the clustering step, a representative sequence is picked for each OTU.
 Each OTU is therefore represented by a single sequence.